XinnuoXu/DRank/README.md

 Secret Access Key: MNyMotQxjhALU+/UBWvGPzruGt7UhZuKn0ugfKqS
 ```

 If you see the following information when you run `sh run.sh`, it means that you setup everything correctly.
-You can visit the `Link to HIT` to see your task.
+You can visit the `Link to HIT` to view your task.

 ```
 Creating HITs...